-Enter the hose diameter, GPM, and hose length, into the friction loss calculator and press the calculate button.
+Enter the hose diameter, hose length & GPM into the friction loss calculator & press "Calculate".

 FireDepartment.net strives to provide fire departments & firefighters with quality tools.
 But, the user takes full responsiblity for the information contained above.
 Use at your own risk!